Bible study icebreakers are a great way to spur conversation – especially in an online Bible study environment.

 You could even create icebreaker posts just to get them talking.
 I love the “this or that” type of posts.
 Basically, you just write “Dogs or Cats?
 And why?” or “Coffee or Tea?”
 Just give them 2 options within a category and ask their preference.
 This has nothing to do with Bible study but is just a fun way to get them to engage.

-Another fun one is “What is your favorite XXXX?”
-You can put anything in the blank (food, book, hobby, etc).
 This type of icebreaker gets people sharing and helps members with common interests connect.

 You could also include what I call “Christian” Icebreakers.
 These would be faith-inspired questions such as “Did you grow up in church?” or “What is your biggest struggle with reading the Bible?”
 All of these types of questions have something to do with the Bible or being a Christian.

-FB Group Bible Study Icebreakers
+FB Group Study-Related Icebreakers

 When you kick off a new study in your Facebook group, you can use Bible study icebreakers to get the members to engage with the actual study materials.